Logical Characterizations of GNNs with Mean Aggregation: Non-Uniform Setting

-We give logical characterizations of GNNs in the non-uniform setting.
-The characterizations are absolute, that is, they are not relative to FO, MSO, or any other background logic.
-We start with a summary of all results in this section. \begin{theorem} In the non-uniform setting, \begin{enumerate} \item $\maxGNN = \simple{\maxGNN} = \MoL$ \item $\text{\textnormal{\meanGNN}} = \simple{\text{\textnormal{\meanGNN}}} = \RML$ \item $\sumGNN = \simple{\sumGNN} = \GML$. \end{enumerate} This holds for truncated ReLU, ReLU, and for Points~2 and~3 for every continuous non-polynomial activation function. \end{theorem} Point~1 of Theorem~\ref{thm:nonuniformsummary} even holds in the uniform setting, also there without relativization to a background logic.
-The same is true for the ``$\supseteq$''-inclusions in Point~3, but as we shall see, not for any of the other inclusions.
-Together with Lemma~\ref{lem:MLcomparison}, we obtain the following. \begin{corollary} In the non-uniform setting, \end{corollary} To prove Theorem~\ref{thm:nonuniformsummary}, we first treat the ``$\supseteq$''-inclusions.
-We start with Point~2.
-The general strategy is as in \cite{Barcelo2020}, that is, we translate an \ac{rml} formula $\varphi$ with $L$ subformulas into a simple GNN with $L$ layers, each of output dimension~$L$.
+\end{enumerate} This holds for truncated ReLU and ReLU, and for Points~\ref{itm: mean-nu} and~\ref{itm: sum-nu} for every continuous non-polynomial activation function. \end{theorem} Point~3 of Theorem~\ref{thm:nonuniformsummary} even holds in the uniform setting, also there without relativization to a background logic.
+The same is true for the second inclusion in Point~2 as per \cite{Barcelo2020}, but as we shall see, not for any of the other inclusions.
+Together with Lemma~\ref{lem:MLcomparison}, Theorem~\ref{thm:nonuniformsummary} also reproves the following result from \cite{DBLP:conf/iclr/XuHLJ19}. \begin{corollary} In the non-uniform setting, \end{corollary} To prove Theorem~\ref{thm:nonuniformsummary}, we first give the translations from logic to GNNs, starting with Point~1.
+The general strategy is as in \cite{Barcelo2020}, that is, we translate a \ac{rml} formula $\varphi$ with $L$ subformulas into a simple GNN with $L$ layers, each of output dimension~$L$.
 We first observe that we may assume w.l.o.g.\ that $\varphi$ contains no \ac{rml} diamonds of the form $\markDiamond^{\geq t}$.
-This is because on graphs with at most $n$ vertices such a diamond can be replaced by $\markDiamond^{>t'}$ where Note that $t'$ is the largest rational number that is smaller than $t$ and can occur as a fraction in a graph where every vertex has at most $n$ successors.
+This is because on graphs with at most $n$ vertices such a diamond can be replaced by $\markDiamond^{>t'}$ where $t'$ is the largest rational number that is smaller than $t$ and can occur as a fraction in a graph where every vertex has at most $n$ successors.

+For the GNN translation, we choose a suitable enumeration $\varphi_1,\dots,\varphi_L$ of the subformulas of $\varphi$ and design the GNN to compute the truth value (that is, 0 or 1) of each subformula $\varphi_i$ at every vertex~$v$ and store it in the $i$-th component of the feature vector for $v$.
+The only interesting case are subformulas of the form $\markDiamond^{>t}\varphi_i$.
+If such a diamond is satisfied at a node $v$ in a graph $G$ with at most $n$ vertices, then at least a fraction of